gabrielklein/SensorNode/README.md

 Link the red and blue wires together with a resistance of 4.7 kOhm.
 (A resistance between D1 and +3.3v)

 You can connect the signal wire on D1.

+* Switch or PIR (infrared detector)

+Put the signal wire on pin D5 or D6.

+To avoid completely chaotic behavior (false positives) it is advisable to connect an external pull-up-Resistor between the GPIO and VCC (10KOhm)

 * DHT22 temperature and humidity sensor.